-- A. To help the students further their competence and confidence in skills of assessing and evaluating the dynamics of counselling through group and individual supervision - B. To help students advance from a core level of proficiency to becoming competent practitioners through the development of a collaborative helping-relationship with outside clients - C. To help students gain proficiency in understanding their clients' problems and to use this conceptualization to start formulating tentative treatment plans and intervention strategies that would improve their efficacy as therapists - D. To help the students effectively apply explanatory (assessment) models through supervised case conceptualization and case management - E. To help the students integrate different theoretical orientations into a pragmatic approach to helping as they develop their own professional identity as Christian counsellors - F. To provide the students with a continuing opportunity for growth in their development as individuals and as counsellors, and to facilitate their personal and spiritual growth towards maturity in Christ

-G. To help students gain a sense of their unique spiritual giftedness within the counselling context
+- A. To help the students learn the skills of assessing and evaluating the dynamics of counselling through group and individual supervision - B. To help students advance from a core level of proficiency to becoming competent practitioners through the development of a collaborative helping-relationship with outside clients - C. To help students understand their clients' problems and to use this conceptualization to start formulating tentative treatment plans and intervention strategies that would improve their efficacy as therapists - D. To help the students apply explanatory (assessment) models through supervised case conceptualization and case management - E. To help the students integrate different theoretical orientations into a pragmatic approach to helping as they develop their own professional identity as Christian counsellors - F. To provide the students with a continuing opportunity for growth in their development as individuals and as counsellors, and to facilitate their personal and spiritual growth towards maturity in Christ - G. To help students gain a sense of their unique spiritual giftedness within the counselling context - H. To provide sufficient opportunity for applying theory and skills in praxis as to facilitate the student's progression to subsequent counselling practicums and eventual practice as a Christian counsellor